Arc-Dream/Dark-Panel-/README.md

 # Dark Panel
-A clone of "Panel" database management application as a single page Python Flask remake;
+A clone of "Panel" database management application variation;

+It uses Python Flask as backend instead of PHP